 - A. Be an active NGC garden club member.
-"Active Member" is defined as a dues paying member who regularly participates in the club's activities. - B. Own and study the current updated NGC Handbook for Flower Shows and approved supplements, and changes published in The National Gardener. (www.gardenclub.org) - C. It is advantageous for all levels of judges, including Student Judges, to belong to their local judges' council. - D. These requirements do not apply to Emeritus Master Judge.
+"Active Member" is defined as a dues paying member who regularly participates in the club's activities. - B. Own and study the current updated NGC Handbook for Flower Shows and approved supplements, and changes published on the NGC website. (www.gardenclub.org) - C. It is advantageous for all levels of judges, including Student Judges, to belong to their local judges' council. - D. These requirements do not apply to Emeritus Master Judge.